Kind Campus Introduction and Foundations

 Kind Campus practices and activities are intended to be embedded into the daily routines of school, becoming a “way of life” for the campus community.
 When the whole community focuses on practicing kindness together, opportunities to integrate kindness into existing routines and lessons become clear.
 Language arts teachers may pay special attention to the kindness or lack of kindness of a character in a novel or a poem, while a science teacher may use kindness as a way to explain the importance of honesty in research.
 Rather than relying on stand-alone lessons, Kind Campus provides a comprehensive, intentional, and proactive approach for developing social-emotional skills.
 The more teachers and other adult role models integrate intentional kindness practices into the regular curriculum and activities, the more profound the learning opportunities will be.

-To learn more about the research and science behind the Kind Campus program, click here.
+To learn more about the research and science behind the Kind Campus program, click here and visit the “Research Partnership” section.